ajktown/docs/dev_wordnote/diagrams/on-click-refresh-button.md

 <!-- /TOC -->

 ## Overview
-This is a basic activity diagram for the onClickRefresh() function in the FE.
+This is a basic sequence diagram for the onClickRefresh() function in the FE.

 In the onClickRefresh() function, the following hooks are processed simultaneously.